Thomas Woolner

-Thomas Woolner (17 December 1825 – 7 October 1892) was an English sculptor and poet who was one of the founder-members of the Pre-Raphaelite Brotherhood.
+Thomas Woolner (17 December 1825 – 7 October 1892) was an English sculptor and poet who was one of the founding members of the Pre-Raphaelite Brotherhood.
 He was the only sculptor among the original members.

 After participating in the foundation of the PRB, Woolner emigrated for a period to Australia.
 He returned to Britain to have a successful career as a sculptor, creating many important public works as well as memorials, tomb sculptures and narrative reliefs.
 He corresponded with many notable men of the day and also had some success as a poet and as an art dealer.
 One of his notable portrait medallions is that of the poet William Wordsworth in St Oswald's Church, Grasmere; Wordsworth is buried in the adjoining graveyard.

 Art career

 Born in Hadleigh, Suffolk, Woolner trained with the sculptor William Behnes, exhibiting work at the Royal Academy from 1843.
 He became friendly with Dante Gabriel Rossetti and was invited by him to join the Pre-Raphaelite Brotherhood.
 Woolner was active in the early history of the group, emphasising the need for a more vivid form of realism in sculpture.
 Woolner's classical inclinations became increasingly difficult to reconcile with Pre-Raphaelite Medievalism, but his belief in close observation of nature was consistent with their aims.

 Woolner's sculptures immediately after the foundation of the Brotherhood in 1848 display close attention to detail.
 He made his name with forceful portrait busts and medallions, but was at first unable to make a living.
 He was forced to emigrate to Australia in 1852 (inspiring the painting The Last of England by Ford Madox Brown), but after a year he returned to Britain, soon establishing himself as both a sculptor and art-dealer.

 His visit to Australia nevertheless helped him to obtain commissions there and elsewhere for statues of British imperial heroes, such as Captain Cook and Sir Stamford Raffles.
 His bronze statue of John Robert Godley in Christchurch, New Zealand, was toppled and shattered into several pieces by the February 2011 earthquake.
 It has since been repaired and was re-erected in March 2015.

 Woolner became a close friend of Francis Turner Palgrave.
 The two shared a house and both were known for their combative personalities.
 Henry Adams refers to them in The Education of Henry Adams, noting that Woolner had a "rough" personality and had to make "a supernatural effort" to be polite.
 Woolner designed the frontispiece of a piping youth for Palgrave's famous verse anthology the Golden Treasury (1861).
 There was a minor scandal in 1862 when Palgrave was commissioned to write a catalogue for the 1862 International Exhibition, in which he praised Woolner and denigrated other sculptors, especially Woolner's main rival Carlo Marochetti.
 The well known controversialist Jacob Omnium pointed out in a series of letters to the press that the two lived together.
 William Holman Hunt wrote a reply supporting Woolner, but Palgrave was forced to withdraw the catalogue.